MathieuNlp/Sam_LoRA/README.md

 *Segmentation of an image by SAM*

 As good as they are, foundational models cannot answer to every segmentation tasks.
 The model has a large understanding of everything but situation-wise, SAM could perform poorly.
 I dug deeper into this problem by applying SAM to product packshots.
 Product packshots are mostly done with an object upfront and a one-color background.
-Those images have less noise than regular images and therefore SAM should provide greate results.
-However, we will see that in the application of jewelry, SAM as difficulties segmenting.
+Those images have less noise than regular images and therefore SAM should provide great results.
+However, we will see that in jewelry, SAM as difficulties segmenting.

 # Problem
 Can we segment jewelry rings used in product packshots ?